 National Highway Traffic Safety Administration and US Department of Transportation, Distraction.gov website

 National RTAP, "Customer Driven Service, Your Keys to Providing Exceptional Customer Experiences in Transit" training module

 National RTAP, "Emergency Procedures for Rural Transit Drivers" training module

 National RTAP, "Problem Passengers, Challenging Situations" training guide

 National RTAP, "Safety Training and Rural Transit" training module

 PennTRAIN (PA), "PennSCORE Operator Training Manual, Chapter 5, Defensive Driving" (No longer available)

 Ride Connection (Portland, OR), "Preparation, Safety and Training: Your Keys to a Safe Trip"

 Roaring Fork Transportation Authority (Aspen, CO), "Emergency Procedures- Drivers"

-"Sharing the Road with Pedestrians: A Guide for Motorists and Pedestrians," (c) 2011 Arizona DOT, created by Pima County (AZ) Bicycle and Pedestrian Program, Matthew Zoll, Program Manager.
+"Sharing the Road with Pedestrians: A Guide for Motorists and Pedestrians," [no longer available] (c) 2011 Arizona DOT, created by Pima County (AZ) Bicycle and Pedestrian Program, Matthew Zoll, Program Manager.
 Design/Illustration by David Burnham, Pima County Graphic Services

 US Department of Transportation, Office of Drug and Alcohol Policy and Compliance Notice, December 3, 2012